xchem/fragalysis-stack-behaviour-tests/README.md

 [![latest stack test](https://github.com/xchem/fragalysis-stack-behaviour-tests/actions/workflows/latest-stack-test.yaml/badge.svg)](https://github.com/xchem/fragalysis-stack-behaviour-tests/actions/workflows/latest-stack-test.yaml)

-A repository of (experimental) Python-based end-2-end behaviour tests using [playwright] for UI-based testing of the Fragalysis Stack, and [behave] for [cucumber]-like testing of the API.
+A repository of behaviour tests for the backend (b/e) and frontend (f/e).

-If you want any login/authentication logic to work the Fragalysis Stack that's under test must be known to the authentication system (Keycloak) using a suitable keycloak client ID and secret (which must be provided in the corresponding `BEHAVIOUR_` values).
+The b/e uses the Python-based [behave] package for [cucumber]-like testing of the API, and the f/e uses TypeScript-based [Playwright] tests.

+The tests are dynamically configured using numerous environment variables, extracted for the tests by `config.py` (for the b/e) and `config.ts` (for the f/e).
+All variables are prefixed with the value `BEHAVIOUR_` and are set in CI using GitHUb **Secrets** defined in the **behaviour-stack-alan** GitHub environment.

 ## Contributing